Lai Ching-te: Medical career

 After graduating from medical school, Lai interned at National Cheng Kung University Hospital and became a resident physician there.
-His field of study was spinal cord damage and served as a national consultant for such injuries.
-He became the chief physician in nephrology at both National Cheng Kung University Hospital and Sin-lau Hospital (新樓醫院), the latter a hospital of the Presbyterian Church in Taiwan.
+He earned two specialist medical licenses: one in internal medicine and another in nephrology.
+His main field of study was spinal cord damage and he became a national consultant for such injuries.

+From 1989 to 1994, Lai was the chief physician in nephrology at National Cheng Kung University Hospital, where he became the chairman of its board of directors.
+He was concurrently the chief physician at Sin-lau Hospital (新樓醫院), a hospital affiliated with the Presbyterian Church in Taiwan.

 Legislative career

+In 1994, while still working as a chief physician, Lai became the chairman of a Tainan physicians' association which supported Chen Ding-nan's bid for the Governorship of Taiwan Province.
+Although the campaign was unsuccessful, Chen became a political mentor to Lai and inspired him to abandon his medical career in order to enter politics instead.

+Lai left his medical practice after witnessing the Third Taiwan Strait Crisis in 1995–1996.
+He ran for election in 1996 and won a seat to represent Tainan City in the National Assembly.
+In that year's assembly election, he was the candidate who won the most votes in Tainan.
+As an assembly legislator, Lai campaigned to abolish the National Assembly, and led efforts to amend the constitution to freeze the Taiwan Provincial Government.

-After serving as part of the support team for Chen Ding-nan's unsuccessful electoral bid for Governor of Taiwan Province in 1994, Lai decided to enter politics and leave his medical career.
-The next opportunity for election to a national body was the 1996 National Assembly, with Lai winning a seat representing Tainan City.
-Lai then joined the New Tide faction and stood as a candidate in the 1998 Legislative Yuan election, representing the Democratic Progressive Party in the second ward of Tainan City.
+Lai joined the New Tide faction and stood as a candidate in the 1998 Legislative Yuan election, representing the Democratic Progressive Party in the second ward of Tainan City.
 He was successful in this election, and subsequently was reelected three times in 2001, 2004, and 2008.
 In total he served 11 years as a legislator, and was selected as Taiwan's "Best Legislator" four times in a row by Taipei-based NGO Citizen Congress Watch.